kavyakonisa123/Build-a-LLM/README.md

 ## Inspiration

-This work is heavily inspired by Sebastian Raschka’s book and tutorials, which provide a clear and practical approach to understanding and building LLMs.
+This work is by Sebastian Raschka’s book and tutorials, which provide a clear and practical approach to understanding and building LLMs.

 ---